CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 - Performance improvements in many places and all bugs that are known to date have been fixed.
 - IPv6 is now supported everywhere.
 - A possibility to set the default JVM flags for all services has been added in the node configuration file.
-- In the node config you can now set a custom time to wait until a service is hard killed.
+- The time until a service will be force stopped can now be defined in the node config.
 - All tasks can now be started with a separate JVM command, for example to use Java 8 for lobbies and Java 16 for proxies.
 - All tasks can now have a specific permission needed to enter it.
 - Services are no longer managed by all nodes, one node takes over the leader role in the cluster (so-called "head node") and ensures that services are started/stopped.